team467/team467.github.io/content/programs/fll/fll-summer-program/index.md

 **Students need to bring a packed lunch with them**, we have refrigerator space available for them to store it and a microwave if it is required.
 They may also bring a snack to eat at morning recess if they wish.
 We also recommend they bring a reusable water bottle.

-A typical day might be scheduled as follows:-
+A typical day might be scheduled as follows:

     8:30  Arrival and team discussions
     8:45  LEGO robot building